View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Ease discomfort with:

-- Offer lots of fluids (breast milk or formula for babies; water and juice for older kids — but no caffeinated beverages).
+- Offer lots of liquids — breast milk or formula for babies; water and diluted juice for older kids, but no caffeinated beverages.

 - Never give aspirin to a child.